Italy vs Spain Euro 2020 reaction: 5 big talking points from the Azzurri's penalty shoot-out win

 Pedri broke Wayne Rooney's record as the youngest player to start a knockout game at the Euros when he appeared against Croatia last week - sadly he also quickly became the youngest player to score a comedy own goal after starting a knockout game at the Euros, too.

-That own goal was much to do with Unai Simon's poor control though, and the Barcelona starlet looked highly impressive at this tournament, using possession wisely in the way that so many recent Spanish greats have done.
+That own goal was much to do with Unai Simon's poor control though, and the Barcelona starlet looked highly impressive in this game and at this tournament as a whole, using possession wisely in the way that so many recent Spanish greats have done.

 Pedri is still only 18 - he wasn't quite able to help Spain to the final, but it looks pretty certain that he'll be one of the best midfielders in the world over the next decade.